 Although intoxication with salicylic acid is possible (known as salicylate toxicity), it only occurs when the substance is used in high concentrations on large skin areas for prolonged periods.
 This is highly unlikely for over-the-counter products, since they have low to moderate concentrations of salicylic acid and are well tolerated by the skin.

 Properties: exfoliation, cleaning pores, reducing sun/age/acne spots, reducing wrinkles, improve skin elasticity, promote skin hydration

-Alpha hidroxy acids are mainly derived from fruit sugars and the most commonly used ones include: lactic acid, glycolic acid, malic acid, citric acid and tartaric acid.
+Alpha hydroxy acids are mainly derived from fruit sugars and the most commonly used ones include lactic acid, glycolic acid, malic acid, citric acid and tartaric acid.

-AHAs act as chemical exfoliants and penetrate the skin very well, cleansing the pores.
-They do not just remove dead skin cells, they also encourage skin renewal, reduce wrinkles and aging, sun and acne spots, stimulate the production of collagen and promote skin hydration.
+AHAs act as chemical exfoliants and penetrate the skin well, cleansing the pores.
+They remove dead skin cells, encourage skin renewal, reduce wrinkles and aging, sun and acne spots, stimulate collagen production, and promote skin hydration.

-Properties: cleansing the skin, eliminating impurities and excess oils, regulates skin sebum production
+Properties: cleansing the skin, eliminating impurities and excess oils, regulating skin sebum production.

 There are many types of cosmetic clay, but the green one is highly absorbent, thus very effective for removing impurities trapped inside pores.
 Also, it can be applied on minor skin lesions (including acne) to promote faster healing.
 Be aware that green clay can be too strong for dry/combination skin types, but it’s the best choice for oily and acne-prone skin.